tripu/Canon/sensible-defaults.md

 (It improves readability of the source code; ideas are clearly separated in different lines.
 It also has the added benefit that sentences that are maybe too long stick out from the rest.)

-Exploit the richness of Unicode: don't settle for “3x4...
-12 OK” when you can “3×4… 12 ✓”.
+Exploit the richness of Unicode: don't settle for `3x4...
+12 OK` when you can `3×4… 12 ✓`.